Lead Risk Assessment in Syracuse and Onondaga County

 When a property owner needs this

 The cost of a risk assessment depends on the size of the property and the number of samples.
-The certified contractor you are matched with provides a free, no-obligation quote before any work.
+The certified contractor we send your request to provides a free, no-obligation quote before any work.

 Frequently asked questions